magmide/magmide/posts/comparisons-with-other-projects.md

 <!-- using myself as an example, I'm an extremely determined and curious person who has been hell-bent on understanding both it and the theory behind it, but since I'm not being led through it in an academic context where all the implicit knowledge is exposed through in-person mentors, it has been extremely challenging -->

 And of course I don't think it would be wise to just throw away all the awesome work done by the Coq project.
-I intend to (someday) create some kind of parser/converter to allow old Coq code to be read and used by Magmide.
+At some point we could create a parser/converter to allow old Coq code to be read and used by Magmide.

 ## Lean